ScottForster400/Inventory-Management-System-Laravel/README.md

 NodeJS

 Start-Up Instructions
-1.Clone git repository
+1. Clone git repository
-2.Run 'composer install' in terminal within cloned folder or in IDE 3.Copy .env.example and rename the copy to .env 4.Alter DB_CONNECTION to use MySQL or sqlLite
+2. Run 'composer install' in terminal within cloned folder or in IDE
-5.Run 'php artisan key:generate' in terminal within cloned folder or in IDE 6.Run 'php artisan storage:link' in terminal within cloned folder or in IDE 7.Run 'php artisan breeze:install' in terminal within cloned folder or in IDE 7.Run 'npm install' in terminal within cloned folder or in IDE 8.Run 'npm install flowbite' in terminal within cloned folder or in IDE 9.Run 'php artisan migrate' in terminal within cloned folder or in IDE
+3. Copy .env.example and rename the copy to .env
+4. Alter DB_CONNECTION to use MySQL or sqlLite
+5. Run 'php artisan key:generate' in terminal within cloned folder or in IDE
+6. Run 'php artisan storage:link' in terminal within cloned folder or in IDE
+7. Run 'npm install' in terminal within cloned folder or in IDE
+8. Run 'npm install flowbite' in terminal within cloned folder or in IDE
+9. Run 'php artisan migrate' in terminal within cloned folder or in IDE
 10. Run 'php artisan db:seed' in terminal within cloned folder or in IDE

 The project is now set up to run.